-National security is the ability of a country’s government to protect its citizens, economy, and other institutions.
+The national security is the ability of a country’s government to protect its citizens, economy, and other institutions.
 Pakistan, the ‘land of the pure’ was created as a separate Muslim homeland.
 Since its inception as an independent state, Pakistan is facing both internal and external threats.
 Likewise, Pakistan has been facing challenges that are old as well as new.
 Before there was a concept of military security.
-But today, other non-military levels of national security are included such as economic security, political security, energy security, homeland security, cybersecurity, human security, and environmental security.
+But today, other non-military levels of it are included such as economic security, political security, energy security, homeland security, cybersecurity, human security, and environmental security.

 Pakistan has released an official national security policy document for the first time.
 The National Security of Pakistan Policy 2022-2026 is Pakistan’s first national security policy document.
 The NSP is clear about the current and future threats that Pakistan faces from its neighborhood.
 It is the first time that five domains of war, in which Pakistan is ready to fight, are mentioned in the NSP: such as land, air, sea, cyber, and space.
 The NSP aims to protect Pakistan’s Exclusive Economic Zone, ensure freedom of navigation and strengthen Pakistani maritime communications and surveillance to thwart security, including cyber intrusion.

-Furthermore, Economic security has been identified as “a key element of national security”.
+Furthermore, economic security has been identified as “a key element of it”.
 Terrorism tops the list of issues of concern for internal security.
-The rise of violent religious extremism certainly poses a serious threat to national security.
+The rise of violent religious extremism certainly poses a serious threat to it.
 Hybrid warfare also finds reference in the NSP, as an area where a whole-of-nation approach is needed to reduce threats.
 This has been well demonstrated by India in its shameful attempts to undermine the security and stability of Pakistan, which has now been exposed by the DisinfoLab project as illegitimate and fraudulent.

 It is the first time that any NSP in Pakistan has taken a broader approach to security.
 This is also the first time in Pakistan’s history that gender security has found its place in the NSP document aiming to protect Pakistani citizens from structural violence, including inequality in workplaces and gender-based violence.